doc-past-team/Orbitrap/README.md

 Jupyter Notebooks to process Orbitrap isotope data:
   - Orbitrap-data-sort-bracketing:
     - Processes a 'Aditional-data' file output by Thermo R script for a sequence of injections, and calculates isotope deltas for each sample injection by bracketing, then conversion to international scale using known delta values of internal standard.
+    - Requires nitrate standard data in 'references_nitrate.xlsx'
     - Allows filtering of bad injections
     - Calculates deltas from no-M0 data when given the internal deltas from the corresponding M0 experiment
     - No delta scale calibration
     - Saves a '-sorted' csv for each injection
     - Outputs 'internal_deltas' (relative to std) and 'external_deltas' (relative to international scale) files, summarising all injections
    - Orbitrap-delta-calibration:
      - Using the known delta values of any dried standards present in an 'extenal_deltas' file, calculates a 1-point, 2-point, or multiple-point linear regression for measured vs true delta values.
 Calibrates all samples.
+     - Requires nitrate standard data in 'references_nitrate.xlsx'
      - Outputs a 'calibrated_deltas' file, with delta values of all samples.
   - Orbitrap-results-collate:
      - Collates M0 and no-M0 results for the same experiment, calculates capital deltas for MIF and clumps
      - Saves in a single file
   - Orbitrap-vs-IRMS:
-     - Plots the comparison of IRMS isotope deltas with Orbitrap isotope deltas
+     - Plots the comparison of IRMS isotope deltas (in CDD-IRMS.xlsx) with Orbitrap isotope deltas

 Jupyter Notebooks for Orbitrap statistical tests:
   - Allan-save: